Slip and Fall Accidents

 • Weather conditions (if the accident occurred outdoors)

-If you have been injured in a slip and fall accident because of a property owner’s negligence in Maryland, Virginia, or Washington D.C., please contact the Law Offices of Stuart L. Plotnick today to schedule a free case evaluation with one of our experienced premises liability attorneys.
+If you have been injured in a slip and fall accident because of a property owner's negligence in Rockville, Bethesda, Wheaton or any of the greater areas of Maryland, Virginia, or Washington D.C., please contact the Law Offices of Maryland slip and fall attorney Stuart L. Plotnick today to schedule a free case evaluation with one of our experienced slip and fall lawyers.
 We can help you obtain the compensation you need to fully recover from your injuries.